-In the God-given dream of Nebuchadnezzar, emperor of Babylon, which was interpreted by the prophet Daniel, we have revealed from God an overview of world history touching the four major empires of the Middle East, portrayed in a giant statue.
+In the God-given dream of Nebuchadnezzar, emperor of Babylon, which was interpreted by the prophet Daniel, God revealed to man an overview of world history touching the four major empires of the Middle East, portrayed in a giant statue.
 The last empire mentioned is the statue’s legs of iron terminating in ten kingdoms that were part iron and part clay.
-This is evidently the Roman Empire, for it fits the description and chronology of the succession of empires in the dream—from the Babylonian to the Medo-Persian to the Grecian to the Roman (Daniel 2:1,31-451).
+This is evidently the Roman Empire, for it fits the description and chronology of the succession of empires in the dream—from Babylonian to Medo-Persian to Grecian to Roman (Daniel 2.1,31-45).

-In Daniel’s interpretation of the king’s dream, there comes a point in the prophecy when the “stone cut without hands” smote and destroyed the ten toes, bringing to an end that whole succession of empires.
+In Daniel’s interpretation of the king Nebuchadnezzar’s dream, there came a point in the prophecy when the “stone cut without hands” smote and destroyed the ten toes, bringing to an end the whole succession of empires.
 “In the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed: and the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand for ever” (v.44).
-And it is said of this kingdom, that “the stone that smote the image [upon his feet] became a great mountain, and filled the whole earth” (v.34-35).
+And it is said of this kingdom, that “the stone that smote the image became a great mountain, and filled the whole earth” (vv.34-35).

-It is also written of the Messiah: “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.
+It is also written of the Messiah, whose kingdom shall never be destroyed, “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
-The zeal of the Lord of hosts will perform this” (Isaiah 9:6-7).
+The zeal of the Lord of hosts will perform this” (Isaiah 9.6-7).

-The Messiah (the Christ) now sits upon the throne of David.
-The apostle James understood well what Christ is accomplishing there—and here: “James answered, saying, Men and brethren, hearken unto me: Simeon hath declared how God at the first did visit the Gentiles, to take out of them a people for his name.
+The Lord Jesus Christ now sits upon the throne of David.
+The apostle James understood well what Christ is accomplishing on that throne: “James answered, saying, Men and brethren, hearken unto me: Simeon hath declared how God at the first did visit the Gentiles, to take out of them a people for his name.
 And to this agree the words of the prophets; as it is written, After this I will return, and will build again the tabernacle of David, which is fallen down; and I will build again the ruins thereof, and I will set it up: That the residue of men might seek after the Lord, and all the Gentiles, upon whom my name is called, saith the Lord, who doeth all these things.
 Known unto God are all his works from the beginning of the world” (Acts 13b-18).

-As Jesus himself (whose very name means “God saves”—see Matthew 1:21) affirmed: “I will build my Church, and the gates of hell shall not prevail against it.”
-(Matthew 16:18).
+As Jesus himself (whose very name means “JEHOVAH IS SALVATION”—see Matthew 1.21) affirmed: “I will build my Church, and the gates of hell shall not prevail against it.”
+(Matthew 16.18).
 This is the solemn vow of our almighty sovereign Lord himself.

-Though we do not see him while he is seated on the throne at the right hand of God in heaven (Mark 12:35-37; Hebrews 12:2), yet our Lord Jesus is even now reigning on earth—and this is why his government is still increasing in the earth—or in other words, this is why the “great mountain” is still being built.
+Though we do not see him while he is seated on the throne at the right hand of God in heaven, yet our Lord Jesus is even now reigning upon earth, from his throne in heaven at the right hand of God (Mark 12.35-37; Luke 22.69; Acts 2.33; 5.3; 7.55-56; Romans 8.34; Hebrews 10.12; 12.2; 1 Peter 3.22).
+This is why Christ’s government is still increasing in the earth—or in other words, this is why the “great mountain” is still being built.

-The Lord Jesus is not called the “Saviour of the world” and the “Saviour of all men” for nothing (John 4:42; 1 Timothy 4:10; 1 John 4:14).
-These very titles of Christ are prophetic—of this we can be certain!
+The Lord Jesus is not called the “Saviour of the world” and the “Saviour of all men” for nothing (John 4.42; 1 Timothy 4.10; 1 John 4.14).
+These titles of Christ are prophetic—of this we can be certain!

-Death shall be swallowed by the victorious Christ’s victory, which God has given to the Lord’s people (1 Corinthians 15:54,57).
-Christ SAVES his people from their sins, giving them back all that they had lost in Adam—and so much more—indeed every spiritual blessing (see Ephesians 1:3).
+Death shall be swallowed by the victorious Christ’s victory, which God has given to the Lord’s people (1 Corinthians 15.54,57).
+Jesus saves his people from their sins, giving them back all that they had lost in Adam—and so much more: indeed, every spiritual blessing (see Ephesians 1.3).

-While this increase of the kingdom of heaven progresses on earth, the Lord Jesus Christ is also expecting that all his enemies shall become the footstool for his feet (Psalm 110:1; Acts 2:34-35), in order that “The kingdoms of this world are become the kingdoms of our Lord, and of his Christ; and he shall reign for ever and ever” (Revelation 11:15).
+While this increase of the kingdom of heaven progresses on earth, the Lord Jesus Christ is also expecting that all his enemies shall become the footstool for his feet (Psalms 110.1; Acts 2.34-35), in order that “The kingdoms of this world are become the kingdoms of our Lord, and of his Christ; and he shall reign for ever and ever” (Revelation 11.15).
 The Lord Jesus Christ truly is “the blessed and only Potentate, the King of kings, and Lord of lords; Who only hath immortality, dwelling in the light which no man can approach unto; whom no man hath seen, nor can see: to whom be honour and power everlasting.
-Amen” (1 Timothy 6:15b-16).
+Amen” (1 Timothy 6.15b-16).

 Whether or not we are in that last generation of Christians—we shall see our Lord’s glorious return to earth.

 The entire Church, meaning all the people of God from every generation since the beginning, are saved by the one and only Saviour, the Lord Jesus Christ.
-There are not two (or more) peoples of God but one—one Bride of the Lamb, one new Jerusalem, adorned for her Saviour Priest-King (see Ephesians 2:11-22; Romans 11:17; Revelation 21:1-2,9-14.).
+There are not two (or more) peoples of God but one—one Bride of the Lamb, one new Jerusalem, adorned for her Saviour Priest-King (see Ephesians 2.11-22; Romans 11.17; Hebrews 7 Revelation 21.1-2,9-14.).